JAYASREE1408/what-happens-when/README.rst

 Web Workers:
 ------------
+- We want to move the heavy performance,expensive tasks outside the UI thread.If something is taking a long time,the user cant interact the page...It becomes non responsive.In case of chrome we get a sad freezing cold tab.
-- Move heavy computation, expension tasks outside the UI thread.
+- Move heavy computation, expension tasks outside the UI thread.So we do without the web workers.
-- new Worker myworker.js
+- normally ---  new Worker myworker.js we can do with inline workers.
 - Go and work with the files.

 Inline Workers:
 ---------------
+- Here is an example of creating the worker on the fly basically...Here we have a worker code...Use the file api we are going to use blobBuilder...Create a new Blobbuilder.Then we are going to grab the text of this script node,throw that into the blob.And then when we create our worker , we are going to use URL.createobject URL with the blob and checks that in.Essentially we create a file on the fly and then instantiate the worker with that.And so now we have the advantage of having a little bit more control over the worker in case we want to change it or something like that.And then also we avoid an HTTP run trip.So from a network layer,we are little bit more optimised as well.So that is just kind of cool example of where you can go with workers combined with the file API.PLaces where we use workers.

 - when we create a worker we use window.URL.createObject.Use workers when 1.Text Formatting of a long document
 2.Syntax highlighting
-3.Image processing
-4.Image Synthesis
+3.Image processing - if you do heavy image processing depending on knind of analysis while you are running 4.Image Synthesis
 5.Processing large arrays
 6.Audio API
-7.FileSystem API (build on chrome)
+7.FileSystem API (build on chrome)Also the file system API whuch is available on chrome has support for workers for a while now.And this is really good.we need to handle large binary data and dont want to holding up the UI thread at all.And so letting the web workers handle the interaction with the file systems is the right way to go there.

 JSPERF:
 -------
-- It is a site for performance tests.We have few things going on here.we have nice human readable urls.String join, concatenation tests.These are faster...So don't use array join.
+- It is a site for performance tests.We have few things going on here.We have nice human readable urls.String join, concatenation tests.These are faster...So don't use array join.
+- I like it because its kind of like the clearinghouse of performance.
-- clearing house of perf best practice advice.It is powered by benchmark.js
+- clearing house of perf best practice advice.It is powered by benchmark.js.Works not only the browser but also node and Narwhal and Ringo.

 HTML5BOILERPLATE:
 -----------------
-- Build script is ant script....BAsiccally 90% on your score for goolge pagespeed.--Apache and Nginx.
+- Build script is ant script....Basiccally going to get 90% on your score for goolge pagespeed or Yslow.--Apache and Nginx.
 - Combines and minifies javascript
 - Combines and minifies CSS
 - Optimizes JPGs and PNGs
 - Basic to aggressive html minification
+- The script does all the things.